Contact us whenever you need it! +1 855 997 0206Contact hours: Mon-Fri 8am - 10pm ET

 The new owner of the property will normally keep the original copy of the bill of sale as proof of purchase.

-However, the seller can also keep a duplicate copy of the document for their item for their records and should they need to prove the sale is completed and final.
+However, the seller can also keep a duplicate copy of the document for their item for their records should they need to prove the sale is completed and final.

 How Long Is a Bill of Sale Good For?